Trend Following (Algo) Strategy

 Price Percentile (Algo) Strategy

 Similar to local minimum strategy, the idea is to wait for price to go somewhat to the extreme and then wait for pullback/retracement.
 The degree to which you want the price to go to extreme (before entering the trade) is completely up to you.
-In this code example using the Badger algo-trading framework, I set the percentile to 20% (i.e. when price was at the […]
+In this code example using the Badger algo-bot starter code, I set the percentile to 20% (i.e. when price was at […]

 Read More...